This document describes the TriplyDB product. This document is a work-in-process. Contact firstname.lastname@example.org for more information.

 New users can only be created by administrators by performing the following steps:

-- Log in as an administrator, click on the “Admin settings” link in the user menu (top-right corner) and click the “Accounts” tab.
+- Click on the “Admin settings” link in the user menu (top-right corner) and click the “Accounts” tab.
 This brings up an overview of all users and organizations on the TriplyDB instance.

 - Click the “Add user” button.

 - Fill in the user name and email address of the prospective user.

 The user name must consist of alphanumeric characters (